Tyla (album): Singles

-Tyla made her major label debut with "To Last" which premiered on BBC Radio 1Xtra on 4 November 2022.
+"To Last" was Tyla's major label debut, which premiered on BBC Radio 1Xtra on 4 November 2022.
 "To Last" was later included on Tyla.
 The album's lead single "Water" was released on 28 July 2023.
 It reached number seven on the Billboard Hot 100 chart and peaked within the top 10 in multiple countries.
 The song earned her many accolades, including the inaugural Best African Music Performance at the 66th Annual Grammy Awards.
 "Water" received multiple certifications in many countries including the United States Brazil and South Africa.
 Two remix versions of "Water", one with Travis Scott and the other with Marshmello, were released on 17 November 2023.
 "Water" was covered by multiple musicians including Leona Lewis, Trevor Jackson and Cosmo's Midnight.